Ancient Greek sculpture

 The sculpture of ancient Greece is the main surviving type of fine ancient Greek art as, with the exception of painted ancient Greek pottery, almost no ancient Greek painting survives.
-Modern scholarship identifies three major stages in monumental sculpture in bronze and stone: the Archaic (from about 650 to 480 BC), Classical (480–323) and Hellenistic.
+Modern scholarship identifies three major stages in monumental sculpture in bronze and stone: Archaic Greek sculpture (from about 650 to 480 BC), Classical (480–323 BC) and Hellenistic thereafter.
 At all periods there were great numbers of Greek terracotta figurines and small sculptures in metal and other materials.

 The Greeks decided very early on that the human form was the most important subject for artistic endeavour.
-Seeing their gods as having human form, there was little distinction between the sacred and the secular in art—the human body was both secular and sacred.
-A male nude of Apollo or Heracles had only slight differences in treatment to one of that year's Olympic boxing champion.
-The statue, originally single but by the Hellenistic period often in groups was the dominant form, though reliefs, often so "high" that they were almost free-standing, were also important.
+Since they pictured their gods as having human form, there was little distinction between the sacred and the secular in art—the human body was both secular and sacred.
+A male nude of Apollo or Heracles shows only slight differences in treatment from a sculpture of that year's Olympic boxing champion.
+The statue (originally single, but by the Hellenistic period often in groups) was the dominant form, although reliefs, often so "high" that they were almost free-standing, were also important.

+Bronze was the most prestigious material, but is the least common to survive, as it was always expensive and generally recycled.

 Materials

-By the classical period, roughly the 5th and 4th centuries, monumental sculpture was composed almost entirely of marble or bronze; with cast bronze becoming the favoured medium for major works by the early 5th century; many pieces of sculpture known only in marble copies made for the Roman market were originally made in bronze.
-Smaller works were in a great variety of materials, many of them precious, with a very large production of terracotta figurines.
+By the Classical period, roughly the 5th and 4th centuries BC, monumental sculpture was composed almost entirely of marble or bronze, with cast bronze becoming the favoured medium for major works by the early 5th century BC.
+Many pieces of sculpture now known only in marble copies made for the Roman market had been originally made in bronze.
 The territories of ancient Greece, except for Sicily and southern Italy, contained abundant supplies of fine marble, with Pentelic and Parian marble the most highly prized.
 The ores for bronze were also relatively easy to obtain.
+Smaller works were in a great variety of materials, many of them precious, but there was also a very large production of terracotta figurines.

-Both marble and bronze are easy to form and very durable; as in most ancient cultures there were no doubt also traditions of sculpture in wood about which we know very little, other than acrolithic sculptures, usually large, with the head and exposed flesh parts in marble but the clothed parts in wood.
-As bronze always had a significant scrap value very few original bronzes have survived, though in recent years marine archaeology or trawling has added a few spectacular finds, such as the Artemision Bronze and Riace bronzes, which have significantly extended modern understanding.
-Many copies of the Roman period are marble versions of works originally in bronze.
-Ordinary limestone was used in the Archaic period, but thereafter, except in areas of modern Italy with no local marble, only for architectural sculpture and decoration.
-Plaster or stucco was sometimes used for the hair only.
+Both marble and bronze are relatively easy to form and very durable.
+No doubt there were also traditions of sculpture in wood, as in most ancient cultures, but we know very little of them apart from acrolithic sculptures, usually large, in which the head and exposed flesh parts were carved in marble but the clothed parts in wood.
+Bronze always had a significant scrap value, so that very few original bronzes have survived.
+But in recent years marine archaeology or trawling have added a few spectacular finds, such as the Artemision Bronze and Riace bronzes, which have significantly extended modern understanding of ancient bronze art.
+Many copies from the later Roman period are marble versions of works whose originals had been cast in bronze.
+In the Archaic period ordinary limestone was used for sculpture, but thereafter (except in areas of the Italian peninsula with no local marble) only for architectural sculpture and decoration.
+Plaster or stucco was sometimes used, only for the hair.